About the college

 Trinity College is located within the heart of the City of Oxford.
-Its spacious site, with exceptionally beautiful gardens and buildings, provides an ideal setting for academic success.
+Its spacious site, with exceptionally beautiful gardens and buildings, provides an ideal setting for graduate study.

 Accommodation and meals

-Trinity currently has around 60 rooms available to graduates (further details are available on the College website).
-This comprises 17 rooms on the main college site and about 45 in several college properties in north Oxford, about 1.5 km from the Broad Street site.
-Trinity makes every effort to accommodate all first-year graduates who wish in its accommodation; in subsequent years, similar efforts are made to accommodate Trinity students, subject to demand and availability.
-Currently Trinity has no suitable rooms for couples or families.
+Trinity currently has around 60 rooms available to graduates: 17 rooms on the main college site and about 45 in several college properties in north Oxford, about 1.5 km from the Broad Street site.
+Single accommodation is usually available for all first-year graduates who wish to live in college accommodation.
+Every effort is made to accommodate Trinity students in subsequent years, subject to demand and availability.
+Currently Trinity is unable to offer accommodation suitable for couples or families.

-Meals on site in the college's dining hall are deemed to be excellent, with many graduates regularly coming in to lunch or Guest Nights.
-Breakfast, lunch and dinner are available daily (with brunch at weekends) during full term; a few minor adjustments occur out of full term, but in general provision is still comprehensive.
+Meals on site in the college's dining hall are considered to be excellent, with many graduates regularly coming in for lunch or Guest Nights.
+Breakfast, lunch and dinner are available daily (with brunch at weekends) during full term; some adjustments occur out of full term, but in general provision is still comprehensive.
 Graduates are also able to cater for themselves, either on site or in the external properties.
-The graduate accommodation on the main site has its own kitchen facilities.
-Off site, graduates occupy a number of buildings, with shared self-catering kitchens.
+The graduate accommodation on the main site has its own kitchen facilities, while the off-site buildings have shared self-catering kitchens.

 Library and IT services

-The college library, open 24 hours a day, has wifi access and printing facilities, and the Old Library comprises a collection of rare books and manuscripts
+The college library, open 24 hours a day, has WiFi access and printing facilities, and the Old Library houses a collection of rare books and manuscripts.

-All rooms on the main college site and in the North Oxford site are connected to the University network with access to internet, email and printing facilities.
+All rooms on the main college site and in the North Oxford accommodation are connected to the University network with access to internet, email and printing facilities.

 Sport, music and college facilities

-The college is well-equipped for music, with a sound-proofed practice room and pianos.
-The college has very active choral and orchestral groups who give regular performances.
+The college is well-equipped for music, with a practice room and pianos.
+Trinity has very active choral and orchestral groups who give regular performances.

 Facilities for students with disabilities

-The college has a number of rooms for disabled use.
-Some teaching rooms are wheelchair-accessible, as well as the dining hall, chapel, library and toilets.
+The college has two rooms on the main site that are adapted for use by disabled students.
+The larger teaching rooms are wheelchair-accessible, as well as the dining hall, chapel, library and toilets.